FedeGit69/pdsnd_github/README.md

 ### Files used
 3 cities database sources (ignored ) and the python code that determine the model

-### CreditsI thnak you Udacity to make me learn with fun !!!
+### Credits I thank you Udacity to make me learn with fun !!!
+PS I'm at home I cannot push due to certificate issue, so I commit it directly into the fork.